geoaigroup/GEOAI-ECRS2023/Zero-Shot Refinement of Buildings Segmentation Models using SAM/README.md

 output_dir = "data/MulticlassUnet_box_output"
 score_dir = "data/MulticlassUnet_box_scores"
 ```
+The second step is calculating scores of the predicted results from the CNN model using our matching algorithim in the [evaluate](evaluate.py) file
 ## Key Features

 - AI models Implementation for building segmentation in remote sensing.